vsedov/vsedov.github.io/_portfolio/portfolio-1.md

 Neovim
 =======
-Neovim is a considerable part of my life; as a personal development editor (pde), I use this for daily life, from note-taking to creating multiple projects.
-For me being able to develop a plugin to help me create a project the way I want is truly Beautiful, such that I have been a part of this fantastic community for an extended period.
+Neovim is a considerable part of my life as a personal development editor (pde); I use this for day-to-day activities, such as taking notes from academic articles to creating personal projects (i find projects fascinating).
+For me, to be able to develop plugins and to be able to contribute to the neovim community, and talk to like-minded developers is truly beautiful.
+Such that seeing this community grow is truly beautiful.

-To access my personal Neovim Set: Please click [here](https://github.com/vsedov/nvim)
+To access my personal Neovim config : Please click [here](https://github.com/vsedov/nvim) *Quick Note this has over 20k Loc you might get lost.*

 Facial recognition Project
 ===